TwilioDevEd/call-tracking-django/README.md

 This project is configured to use a **TwiML App**, which allows us to easily set the voice URLs for all Twilio phone numbers we purchase in this app.

-Create a new TwiML app at https://www.twilio.com/user/account/apps/add and use its `Sid` as the `TWIML_APPLICATION_SID` environment variable wherever you run this app.
+Create a new TwiML app [in the Twilio Console](https://console.twilio.com/us1/develop/voice/manage/twiml-apps?frameUrl=%2Fconsole%2Fvoice%2Ftwiml%2Fapps%3Fx-target-region%3Dus1) and use its `Sid` as the `TWIML_APPLICATION_SID` environment variable wherever you run this app.

 Learn how to [create a TwiML app](https://support.twilio.com/hc/en-us/articles/223180928-How-Do-I-Create-a-TwiML-App-).